xulihang/BasicCAT-website/_posts/2026-02-24-compile-sane-for-macos.md

    make install
    ```

-5. If you need to distribute it to an environment without Homebrew, you can use `otool` to modify the paths.
+5. If you need to distribute it to an environment without Homebrew, you can use `otool` and `install_name_tool` to modify the paths.

 The macOS version of [ImageTrans](/imagetrans/) has already integrated SANE, allowing you to directly use scanners like the old fi-6130 for scanning.